lorenzo-stoakes/linux-gorman-book-notes/README.md

 book as I am focused on 2.4.22.
 Looking through these will be part of the next phase of my research where I translate from 2.4.22 to a recent kernel.

+__NOTE__: I skip chapter 1 as this is introductory and doesn't contain many details of interest to me at this point.

 ## Contents

 * [2: Describing Physical Memory](2.md)